nikhitha-analytics/Student-Migration-Analytics-Dashboard/README.md

 • How do graduate salaries differ across fields?

-• What proportion of students receive scholarships?

-• What are the top motivators for enrollment (jobs, scholarships, ranking, stability)?

-• How evenly are students distributed between placed and not placed?

 Goal of the Dashboard:

 • 📊 Build an interactive dashboard that provides a clear view of: